 I had three friends in Löa who were movie makers.
-One of them was Inger, the younger sister of my old buddy Ragnhild, who made dramatic movies for Swedish television and became so highly acclaimed that she was sometimes hailed as a new Ingmar Bergman.
+One of them was Inger Åby, the younger sister of my friend from school years, Ragnhid.
+Inger made dramatic movies for Swedish television and became so highly acclaimed that she was sometimes hailed as a new Ingmar Bergman.
 That may have been a bit exaggerated, but her movies were definitely works of art.
-Inger, retired now, had a distinct flair for drama, style, the Swedish past and the perfect music to accompany her movies.
+Inger, retired now, had a distinct flair for beauty and drama, the Swedish past and the perfect music to accompany her movies.

 Inger’s masterpiece was no doubt Stravinsky’s The Rake’s Progress, which she made as a movie that got the Prix Italia in 1995.
 As a pure coincidence it had its world pre-premiere in Lyon after we had moved there, in a small salle in the Opera building.
-So we
+So we were invited

 Nina is originally from Stockholm.
 Lars grew up in Löa, or close to it, and he has actually been called the man who put Löa on the map.
-He has made documentaries for BBC and also contributed to National Geographic.
-His photography from the Arctic and Svalbard its animals is possibly unequaled.
+He has made documentaries for BBC and also contributed to National Geographic Magazine.
+His photography from the Arctic area and its animals is possibly unequaled.

-In Nina’s house we watched some of her own and Lars’ television movies, nature and environment movies, the environmental movies by Nina herself and some movies of polar bears and the Arctic by her husband, Lars Åby, who was on Svalbard when we were in Löa.
+In Nina’s beautiful farm house we watched some of her own and Lars’ television movies, nature and ecological movies, the environmental movies by Nina herself and some movies of polar bears and the Arctic by husband Lars.